o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 The VegetationBending materialtype allows materials to bend and sway, simulating how wind affects vegetation.
 It allows for detail bending with slight movement of branches and leaves, as well as movement of the entire object.

-The code in this tutorial can be found in the [AtomTutorials Gem]().
+The code in this tutorial can be found in the [AtomTutorials Gem (LINK TBD)]().
 There, you can find the template code to use to follow this tutorial, the final code, and the assets we are using.

 As we go along, you may wish to reference the[Material Types and Shaders guide](get-started-materialtypes-and-shaders), which gives higher-level explanations of the mechanisms we are using.